 - In The Sopranos, after Carmela reveals to Tony that she has been secretly in love with Furio for months.
 He then punches the wall behind her several times in anger.

 - In Spartacus: Blood and Sand, Spartacus is an enslaved gladiator who is forced to kill his best friend, simply for the cheap amusement of the Roman crowd.
 Unable to do it, his friend instead leans into his sword, killing himself.
 Afterward in his room, Spartacus brutally destroys his quarters in grief and begins punching the wall savagely, breaking off chunks of brick, ignoring his bleeding hands.
 After he stops, his hands are completely damaged.
 His love interest Mira then walks in and comforts the heartbroken Spartacus.

 - Worf sometimes punches inanimate objects in Star Trek: The Next Generation - they always break.

-- Sarah Connor when they lose track of John's signal.
+- Terminator: The Sarah Connor Chronicles: Sarah Connor when they lose track of John's signal.

 - In The West Wing's episode "A Proportional Response", CJ and Sam have a vicious verbal fight after CJ finds out about Laurie the Call Girl.
 She dresses him down pretty thoroughly; he fights back by questioning the "guts, strength, and courage" of her convictions.
 CJ is very hurt.
 Sam knows it, and knows furthermore that she was right.
 So, in frustration, he punches the wall outside CJ's office, done (as with lots of things on the show) while walking down the hallway.